Security-Onion-Solutions/securityonion-docs/PostInstallation.rst

       sudo so-sensor-restart

--  configure `Email <Email>`__ for alerting and reporting.
+-  Configure `Email <Email>`__ for alerting and reporting.

--  place ``/etc`` under version control.
+-  Place ``/etc`` under version control.
 If your organization doesn't already have a standard version control tool, you can use `bazaar <https://help.ubuntu.com/12.04/serverguide/bazaar.html>`__, `git <http://git-scm.com/>`__, etckeeper:

    ::

       sudo apt install etckeeper

--  need “remote desktop” access to your Security Onion sensor or server?
+-  Need “remote desktop” access to your Security Onion sensor or server?
 One option is SSH X-Forwarding, but if you want something more rdp-like, you can install xrdp:

    ::